 Rock Landscape Designs Using Boulders

 Consider the cost of placing boulders when using rocks for gardens, and don’t underestimate their weight.
 Landscapers who specialize in building ponds or large water features may be a good source of information.
 Purchase rocks from local suppliers, which will look more natural in your landscape.
 The rocks will be less expensive because they don’t have to be transported as far.
-A local company should have equipment and may even help set large boulders in place.
+A local company should have the needed equipment and may even help set large boulders in place.

 You may have noticed that boulders usually exist in groups, often carried there by fast-moving floods or glacial ice.
 A single boulder rarely looks natural in a landscape with stones.
 If you already have a lot of rock around your home, don’t bring in boulders in contrasting colors.
 The difference will be glaringly obvious.
 Instead, find boulders that look natural and blend into your existing environment.